Useful Things to Know Before Travelling to Gibraltar

 The airport runway is located either side of the main street getting into Gibraltar.
 Traffic is stopped on either side for several minutes before and after a plane landing.
 It is a cool thing to see and experience.

 There are many hotels located near the airport so you don’t need to worry about travelling far when you get off the plane.
-For example, the O’Callaghan Hotel Gibraltar is located only 1km away from the airport or approximately 10 minutes by taxi, making it a great choice for accommodation during your stay on the island.
+For example, The Eliott Hotel Gibraltar is located only 1km away from the airport or approximately 10 minutes by taxi, making it a great choice for accommodation during your stay on the island.

 Sterling is the currency of Gibraltar.
 Bank of England issued notes and UK coins are accepted and circulate mixed with locally issued notes and coins of the same value in pounds and pence.
 Some businesses accept euros although exchange rates may not be favourable.
 Change is normally given in Sterling.
 UK debit cards and all major credit cards are widely accepted.